What are intrusive thoughts?

 Everyone experiences intrusive thoughts from time to time.
 They afflict more than 6 million Americans.
 Sometimes intrusive thoughts do not come from any mental illness.

-Obsessive-compulsive disorder occurs when certain ideas become too overwhelming for someone to control them and they create compulsions to deal with them.
+Obsessive-compulsive disorder occurs when specific ideas become too overwhelming for someone to control, and they create compulsions to deal with them.
 Obsessive-compulsive disorder (OCD) involves unwanted repetitive ideas and actions called obsessions.
 OCD symptoms include anxiety, depression, irritability, trouble sleeping, and poor concentration.
-An example of an intrusive thought like this would be thinking about whether you locked the door when leaving the house or if you turned off the stove before going out for dinner when you have done it multiple times.
+An example of an intrusive thought like this would be whether you locked the door when leaving the house or turned off the stove before going out for dinner when you have done it multiple times.

 People who suffer from obsessive-compulsive disorder (OCD) often develop routines for performing repetitive behaviors such as repeatedly checking doors, windows, and locks; touching objects numerous times; or washing their hands multiple times per day.
 These results negatively interfere with people’s lives and should not continue.